UthsavShetty/Stock-Price-Prediction/README.md

 - This project has been built using Python3 to help predict the future stock close prices of Google stock with the help of Machine Learning and Data Visualization in real time.
 - To start, I created an AWS account and created a user with all access.
 - Downloaded the Amazon CLI on my system and then added the AWS access keys to be accessed globally.
 - Next I started creating python script to create a bucket and upload the downloaded CSV file onto the AWS bucket.
-To do this, I needed to install the boto3.
+To do this, I needed to install the boto3

-#### ***What is boto3?***
-***Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.***

-#### ***What is Amazon S3 Bucket?***
-***An Amazon S3 bucket is a public cloud storage resource available in Amazon Web Services' (AWS) Simple Storage Service (S3), an object storage offering.
-Amazon S3 buckets, which are similar to file folders, store objects, which consist of data and its descriptive metadata.***

 - After creating and uploading my CSV file, I fetched the file from my S3 bucket with the help of Pandas.
 - Since no data is clean and has missing values, it needs to be cleaned.